General Services Agreement - Service Terms

 (g) Comply with all Applicable Laws.

 4.2 Insurance.
-During the term of this Agreement and for a period of 6 months thereafter, Client shall, at its own expense, maintain and carry insurance in full force and effect which includes, but is not limited to, commercial general liability (including product liability) in a sum no less than $1,000,000.00 and a minimum cargo insurance of $18,000.00 with financially sound and reputable insurers.
+During the term of this Agreement and for a period of 6 months thereafter, Client shall, at its own expense, maintain and carry insurance in full force and effect which includes, but is not limited to, commercial general liability (including product liability) in a sum no less than $1,000,000.00.
 Upon StoreToDoor’s request, Client shall provide StoreToDoor with a certificate of insurance from Client’s insurer evidencing the insurance coverage specified in these Service Terms.
 Client shall provide StoreToDoor with 30 days’ advance written notice in the event of a cancellation or material change in Client’s insurance policy.
 Except where prohibited by law, Client shall require its insurer to waive all rights of subrogation against StoreToDoor’s insurers and StoreToDoor.

 5. REFUNDS AND RE-ORDERS.
 Refunds and re-orders will be addressed as follows: